 With studies that show students who live on campus graduate sooner and succeed academically at higher rates than students who live off-campus, all students are encouraged to live in Student Housing for at least two years.
 Student Housing at CSU San Marcos offers a variety of housing options ideally suited for incoming freshmen, returning undergraduate and graduate students.

 Living in Student Housing is the ultimate way to experience CSU San Marcos, as you'll find plenty of opportunities to expand your academic knowledge, build friendships and explore the diverse campus culture.
 As a resident student, you'll have immediate access to your professors, the library, computer labs, and recreational facilities, all in a convenient and practical environment.
 You'll spend no time commuting and parking, providing you with more time for studying, socializing, working, exercising, or pursuing your personal interests.

 This is not just "a place to live."
 Student Housing is your gateway to the complete CSU San Marcos experience, the place to succeed.

-The Family Move-in Meetings will be on August 9th and 24th from 7pm - 8:30pm.
+The Family Move-in Meetings will be scheduled closer to fall move in.
 This meeting will be an opportunity to connect with campus partners to hear about the move in process and understand policies/procedures connected to our new climate to ensure health and security for all.
 Additionally, this session aims to provide support for families transitioning students to independent living.

-Since the beginning in Fall 2012, all first time freshmen admitted from outside the CSUSM Local Service Area are required to live in CSUSM Student Housing for their first year.
+Since the beginning in Fall 2012, all first time freshmen admitted from outside the CSUSM Local Amissions Area are required to live in CSUSM Student Housing for their first year.

 If you have questions about the exemption process or need assistance completing the form, please contact housing, at (760) 750-3711.
 You can also email your questions regarding housing exemptions to firstname.lastname@example.org.